MEET OUR TEAM

 Michelle Mallin is the owner and principal of MGM Solutions, a nonprofit consulting firm in Highlands Ranch, Colorado.
-She has worked in the nonprofit world for the better part of the last 20 years.
-Michelle is focused on event planning, fundraising, and project management with an emphasis on developing non-traditional revenue streams.
-Having volunteered with a variety of organizations whose causes included working to prevent drunk driving, fight breast cancer, and support victims of sexual assault, Michelle took her background in technology, publishing, direct mail, event planning, and marketing and formed a freelance marketing and public relations firm which allows her to draw upon a vast network of charities and contacts.
-She has worked with dozens of charities with a variety of missions but does specialize in those that support the military and first responder communities.
-Michelle has organized myriad events and helped to form several non-profit organizations.
-Her father and stepfather are both US Army veterans; one, a recipient of the Bronze Star and Purple Heart, and the other a decorated New York City police officer.
+She is a lifelong volunteer for a variety of causes and has worked professionally in the nonprofit world for the last 10 years with a focus on the military and first-responder communities.
+Michelle used her background in marketing, technology, publishing, and event planning, to form a freelance marketing and public relations firm.
+She has developed a vast network of charities and contacts that allow her to regularly find solutions for veterans and organizations in need.
+She has also been involved in the formation of multiple non-profit organizations, including Honor Bell Foundation.
+Michelle’s father and stepfather are both US Army veterans; one, a recipient of the Bronze Star and Purple Heart, and the other a decorated New York City police officer.
 Each instilled in her a deep respect for those who serve our nation and our neighborhoods.
-She and her team strive daily to “honor and respect, those who serve and protect.”
-Michelle is a graduate of the State University of New York at Albany and completed the M.S. program in Publishing at Pace University.
+She and her colleagues strive daily to “honor and respect, those who serve and protect.”
+Michelle is a cum laude graduate of the State University of New York University Center at Albany and completed the M.S. program in Publishing at Pace University.

 Tracy Turner served in the US Navy and Navy Reserves for over twenty years, starting on the USS Acadia, a Destroyer Tender, from 1980–84.
 He finished his service on the Acadia as the Captain’s Coxswain.
 Later, Turner joined the reserves, serving with Special Boat Unit Eleven, working closely with Seal Team One.
 Fifteen years after finishing his first Reserve service, Turner re-joined the Reserves in 2006.
 He was deployed three times with Inshore Boat Unit Thirteen as an Expeditionary Warfare Specialist.
 For the final four years of his Reserve service he served on the Navy’s Funeral Detail in Denver, performing over 1,100 missions for his fellow service members.
 Turner retired from the Navy in mid-2018 after 24 years of service.